List of Monster Allergy characters: Lardine

 Her real name is Larraby Tuth, but prefers to be called by her nickname Lardine.
 She is the only female cat and Tutor seen in both the show and comic book series.
 She is in charge of the Detention Oasis at Port Reef.
-She is seen in episodes "Cat in the Pot", "The Pyramid of the Invulnerable", "Magnacat", "Terror in the Deep" and "Family Reunion".
-In the comic book series, it was shown that she had feelings for Timothy.

 Lardine is voiced by Cinzia Massironi (Italian).

 Jeremy-Joth

 Jeremy is the strictest of the four Maximum Tutors.
 He became Timothy's replacement when the latter violated too many rules of Bibbur-Si.
 He has controlled the Barrymores' house since then, being mean to both Zick and the monsters.
+In the second season of the animated series, he was in charge of the Ancient Armory.